 - If you have recently sold or purchased valuable items, has your Contents and Specified Valuables schedule been updated accordingly?

-- Have there been improvements to the security in your home or Strata building?
-I.e. window locks, alarms - an increase in security can sometimes decrease your premium.
+- Have there been improvements to the security at the property?
+I.e. window locks, lighting, alarms - an increase in security can sometimes decrease your premium.

 - Has a known Asbestos Risk been removed from your property?